jonchuaenzhe/ecg-classifier-for-edge-computing/README.md

 ## Model Training and Prediction

-A model wad trained to predict Atrial Flutter (fpga_afl_model.ipynb) from a single ECG lead.
+A model wad trained to predict Atrial Flutter (afl_model_fpga.ipynb) from a single ECG lead.

 Running the jupyter notebook after generating the "full_dataset.csv" file will execute the steps required to train the model.